surhudm/covid19_elders/README.md

 Increase or decrease the length of the string by using `l` or `s`, respectively.

-Move to the next image by pressing "n".
+Move to the next image by pressing `n`.

 Save the placements and fonts file using `w` (this can be done at any stage).